amangup/coding-bootcamp/lecture2/variables.md

 >>> print (int(-5.3))
 -5
 ```

+### Practice exercises
+1. Take someone's age as input, and tell them in what year will they retire.
+2. If first day of the year is Monday, what will be the 100th day of year be?

 ## String Type
 - As mentioned before, it is used to store a _string of characters_.
 - String constants can be defined using `'single quotes'` or `"double quotes"`.